charlesknipp/StateSpaceInference.jl/README.md

 ## Parameter Estimation

-To estimate this models parameters, we have to pass a function which takes a single vector as an input.
-This vaguely follows the structure used throughtout AdvancedMH.jl from the Turing dev team.
-Furthermore, we must also define a prior for both parameters.
+To estimate this models parameters, we have to pass a function which takes a single vector as an input, and impose a prior to that function's inputs.
+This behavior mimics that of AdvancedMH.jl, but designed to only allocate what is necessary for parameter estimation.

 ```julia
 function local_level(params::AbstractVector)